Turkey On The Grill

 Remove the neck and giblets from the body and neck of the turkey.
 Rinse the turkey thoroughly and dry with paper towels.
 Rub the dry brine all over the bird and refrigerate for at least 8 hours and up to 24 hours.

 Take the turkey out of the refrigerator 1 hour before grilling.
 Rinse the off all of the brine and dry with paper towels.
 Bringing it to room temperature makes for even cooking.
-You can stuff the bird with your favorite stuffing, MY FAVORITE STUFFING, or not.
+You can stuff the bird with your favorite stuffing, or my favorite stuffing Golden Cornbread and Andouille Sausage Stuffing, or no stuffing at all.
 It’s up to you.
 I like it stuffed.

 Rub the XVOO all over the bird.